IN AN IMPORTANT new profile piece, climate unifier Al Gore has opened up on a range of once-taboo subjects.

 But climate skeptics aren’t solely responsible for his actions, he clarifies.

 “I also blame my childhood friends; they were pretty heavy sellers at the time.
-It wasn’t exactly the most supportive environment for stopping—not when my entire social group was doing it.”
+It wasn’t exactly the most supportive environment for getting clean—not when my entire social group was doing it.”

 The Vice Presidential nomination couldn’t have come at a better time, Gore reflects.